systerel/S2OPC/README.md

 For more information, or to compile the master branch on its latest commit, please refer to the [wiki](https://gitlab.com/systerel/S2OPC/wikis/compilation).

 ## S2OPC Windows compilation

+Note: Windows compilation is only possible if S2OPC_CLIENTSERVER_ONLY variable is set during the build (only Client/Server built).

 Tested under Windows 7 and Windows Server 2016.
 Prerequisites: